moustakas/siena-astrophysics/research/summer2023/README.md

   account](https://desi.lbl.gov/trac/wiki/Computing/AccessNersc).
 [NERSC](https://www.nersc.gov/),
-  the National Energy Research Scientific Computing Center, is one of the world's most powerful supercomputing centers, and you will be using it frequently for your research, especially the [NERSC Jupyter Hub server](https://jupyter.nersc.gov).
+  the National Energy Research Scientific Computing Center, is one of the world's most powerful supercomputing centers, and you will be using it frequently for your research, especially the [NERSC Jupyter server](https://jupyter.nersc.gov).

 Finally, I recommend a good lab book (or you might consider keeping an electronic journal or set of notes, ideally on Github) and enthusiasm!